USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    }
    ```

-   8.6.
+   - 8.6.
 The service stores following information as a part of the manifest data:

-   - Emanifest.rejection = true
+     - `Emanifest.rejection = true`
-   - Emanifest.rejectionInfo.transporterOnSite = true
+     - `Emanifest.rejectionInfo.transporterOnSite = true`
-   - Emanifest.rejectionInfo.rejectionType = "FullReject"
+     - `Emanifest.rejectionInfo.rejectionType = "FullReject"`
-   - Emanifest.rejectionInfo.alternateDesignatedFacilityType = "Tsdf"
+     - `Emanifest.rejectionInfo.alternateDesignatedFacilityType = "Tsdf"`

-### Transporter Information Validation
+## Transporter Information Validation

-1. If `submissionType` is "FullElectronic" or "Hybrid", then the Transporter is valid if the Transporter is registered
+1. If `submissionType` is `FullElectronic` or `Hybrid`, then the Transporter is valid if the Transporter is registered
    in RCRAInfo and the Transporter has at least one User with the e-Manifest Certifier Role and this user has a Received
    ESA.

    - 1.1.
-If the Transporter Site ID is not provided, the service generates schema validation error.
+If the Transporter site ID is not provided, the service generates schema validation error.
    - 1.2.
-If the Transporter Site ID has an invalid format, the service generates schema validation error.
+If the Transporter site ID has an invalid format, the service generates schema validation error.
    - 1.3.
-If the Transporter Site ID is not registered, the service generates the following error:
+If the Transporter site ID is not registered, the service generates the following error:
      ```json
      {
        "message": "For FullElectronic submission type registered Transporter Site Id must be provided", "field": "Emanifest.transporter.epaSiteId",
-       "value": "Site ID value"
+       "value": "SiteIDvalue"
      }
      ```
    - 1.4.
-If the Transporter Site ID is registered and there are no users with the e-Manifest Certifier role for the
+If the Transporter site ID is registered and there are no users with the e-Manifest Certifier role for the
      provided Transporter, the service generates the following error:
      ```json
      {
        "message": "Site doesn't have any users with Certifier role or with ESA status 'Received", "field": "Emanifest.transporter.epaSiteId",
-       "value": "Site ID value"
+       "value": "SiteIDvalue"
      }
      ```
    - 1.5.
-If the Transporter Site ID is registered and there are no users with a received ESA, the service generates
+If the Transporter site ID is registered and there are no users with a received ESA, the service generates
      the following error:
      ```json
      {
        "message": "Site doesn't have any users with Certifier role or with ESA status 'Received", "field": "Emanifest.transporter.epaSiteId",
-       "value": "Site ID value"
+       "value": "SiteIDvalue"
      }
      ```

-2. If `submissionType` is "DataImage5Copy", then registered and non-registered Transporters are valid.
+2. If `submissionType` is `DataImage5Copy`, then registered and non-registered Transporters are valid.

    - 2.1.
-If the Transporter is registered in RCRAInfo as a Transporter, then only the epaSiteId must be provided.
+If the Transporter is registered in RCRAInfo as a Transporter, then only the `epaSiteId` must be provided.
      All
      the site information will be obtained from RCRAInfo.
 If other site information is provided it will be ignored with
      warnings.
    - 2.2.
 If the Transporter is not registered in RCRAInfo, then the following site information must be provided:
      - Site Address
      - Site Name
      - Contact phone
    - 2.3.
-If Site ID AND Site Information are not provided, the system generates errors.
+If site ID AND Site Information are not provided, the system generates errors.

      ```json
      {